On the cusp of the new year, the Outokumpu-Inoxum merger was

 A debate on a possible system was discussed in September at

-Metal Bulletin's 11th Stainless and Special Steel Summit in
+Metal Bulletin’s 11th Stainless and Special Steel

-likelihood of the Outokumpu-Inoxum merger gained momentum.
+background as the likelihood of the Outokumpu-Inoxum merger gained momentum.

 Now the merger has happedned, stockholders and distributors are

 eager to renew discussions on the surcharge system, market